CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 }
 ```

-As you can see is this method pretty similar to the one without any external plugins, since we can get an instance of our plugin much more easy and also have a 100% guarantee that the plugin is installed and running.
+As you can see is this method pretty similar to the one without any external plugins, since we can get an instance of our plugin much easier and also have a 100% guarantee that the plugin is installed and running.

 Our final step now is to register the class and its placeholders.
 The plugin doesn't do this on its own.
 To achieve this, add the following to your `onEnable()` section (Use your expansion name of course):